Drama & Theatre Studies

 Pupils here are offered a safe and fun environment in which they can express themselves whilst taking creative risks and voicing opinions and ideas about the world around them without judgement.

 Drama has its own discipline, theory, methods, influences and body of skills and knowledge.
-At Truro High School we aim to share this rich history of storytelling with our pupils in the hope that it will inspire, influence and inform their own creative work and empower them to express themselves.
+At THS we aim to share this rich history of storytelling with our pupils in the hope that it will inspire, influence and inform their own creative work and empower them to express themselves.

-The Drama Masterclass Programme at Truro High School is a fantastic opportunity for our pupils to learn from leading Arts professionals.
+PERFORM is the Drama Masterclass Programme at Truro High School and it is a fantastic opportunity for our pupils to learn from leading Arts professionals.
 Throughout the academic year, we offer a range of talks, Q&A sessions, career advice forums and workshops.

 Through these experiences, our pupils gain an invaluable insight into the working life of professionals in the arts field, better preparing them for future arts-related endeavours.
-Participating in the Drama Masterclass Programme broadens our pupils’ knowledge, understanding and appreciation of contemporary arts practice whilst developing their own artistic skills.
+Participating in the Drama Masterclass Programme broadens our pupils’ knowledge, understanding and appreciation of contemporary arts practice whilst developing their own artistic skills and creative vision.